mdelorme2/Mathematical_models_and_exact_algorithms_for_kidney_exchange_problems_with_immunosuppressants/Readme.txt

 ********

-Moreover, "_INPUT.rar" contains a txt-file for the nexly generated test instances.
+Moreover, "_INPUT.rar" contains a txt-file for the newly generated test instances.
 See "https://wpettersson.github.io/kidney-webapp/#/" for a detailed explanation of the generated instance files.